elh/bitempura-viz/README.md

 # bitempura-viz 🔮

-**Bitempura-viz visualizes the 2 dimensional valid time and transaction time "history" in a [Bitempura database](https://github.com/elh/bitempura).**
+**Bitempura-viz visualizes the 2D valid time and transaction time history in a [Bitempura database](https://github.com/elh/bitempura).**

 [Bitemporality](https://github.com/elh/bitempura#bitemporality) provides attractive data integrity and querying properties, but actually implementing and reasoning about it can be quite confusing.
-The nifty convention of visualizing the underlying records in a 2D chart was established as early as [Richard T. Snodgrass](https://en.wikipedia.org/wiki/Richard_T._Snodgrass)'s writings, but in the course of researching temporal databases, I found it to be underutilized.
+The nifty convention of visualizing the underlying records in a 2D chart was established as early as Richard T. Snodgrass's writings, but in the course of researching temporal databases, I found it to be underutilized.
 I created this tool to make these charts a first class artifact for building and sharing Bitempura.

 ## Usage